BioImage-Archive/ai_training_course/day_1/environment_setup.md

 ## pyTorch vs Tensorflow

-pyTorch (Facebook) and Tensorflow (Google) are both machine learning libraries which implement the low level functions needed to build and deploy deep learning models. pyTorch is younger and with a somewhat cleaner syntax, however a large portion of established models are still Tensorflow based only with no plans to move to pyTorch.
+pyTorch (Facebook) and Tensorflow (Google) are both machine learning libraries which implement the low level functions needed to build and deploy deep learning models. pyTorch is younger and with a somewhat cleaner syntax, however a large portion of established models are still Tensorflow based with no plans to move to pyTorch.

 ### Check GPU support: